apache/drill/_docs/configure-drill/configuration-options/020-start-up-options.md

 ---
 title: "Start-Up Options"
-date:
+date: 2016-04-12 22:42:44 UTC
 parent: "Configuration Options"
 ---
-Drill’s start-up options reside in a HOCON configuration file format, which is a hybrid between a properties file and a JSON file.
+Drill’s start-up options reside in a [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) configuration file format, which is a hybrid between a properties file and a JSON file.
 Drill start-up options consist of a group of files with a nested relationship.
 At the core of the file hierarchy is `drill-default.conf`.
 This file is overridden by one or more